Quang0309/nlp_at2_llm/Streamlit/README.md

         docker compose down
         ```

-5.  **Rebuild after code or dependency changes :**
+5.  **Build code and dependency :**
-    *   If you update your code or `requirements.txt`, rebuild before running again:
+    *   If this is the first time you run code, build before running again:
         ```bash
         docker compose build
         docker compose up -d